alphons/bootsector-linux-loader/README.md

-This is experimental, distil the kernel and initrd.gz from the bootdisk Trying this by looking for the MAGIC gz header on start of sectors. (sort of)
+This is experimental, distil the kernel and initrd.gz from the bootdisk Trying this by looking for the MAGIC gz header on start of sectors. (sort of) The script also get rid of the initrd.gz padding by 'gunzip | gzip', it works.

 ```
 ./build.sh /tmp/bootdisk /tmp